Sikh immigrants arriving on the SS Minnesota in Seattle | c. 1913 | Asahel Curtis | Washington State Historical Society, 1943.42.27255

 Bhagat Singh Thind during WWI, training at Camp Lewis in Southern Washington | c.
 1918 | National Park Archives

 Bombarded facade of Sri Akal Takhat Sahib, the highest Sikh seat of temporal affairs.
-The structure was destroyed by the Indian army in its assault on the most sacred Sikh Gurdwara, Sri Darbar Sahib, in June 1984, marking the start of the Sikh genocide
+The structure was destroyed by the Indian army in June 1984, marking the Sikh Genocide’s start

 Embodying the spirit of Chardi Kala, a Sikh concept that signifies eternal optimism, the accomplishments of Sikh Americans today are a testament to the many struggles bravely endured by their previous generations